jitsi/docker-jitsi-meet/README.md

 Once in the container, run the following command to create a user:

-``prosodyctl --config /config/prosody.cfg.lua register username meet.jitsi passsword``
+``prosodyctl --config /config/prosody.cfg.lua register TheDesiredUsername meet.jitsi TheDesiredPassword``

-The command then asks for a password interactively.
+Note that the commend produces no output.

 #### Authentication using LDAP